devashishmulye/redis-developer.github.io/docs/device-connect/rest-api.md

 | date_processed | Timestamp of processing completion | STRING with `YYYY-MM-DDThh:mm:ss:mil` format | Yes |
 | data | An array of objects, each object representing the predictors, having keys `name` indicating the predictor name and `value` indicating the values | JSON | Yes |

-::: danger data key
+:::danger data key
 The list of predictors in the `data` key will be different based on the result API endpoint, feature set version and requester.
 This **list will hence be shared separately** by the FinBox team during the integration.
 :::

-::: warning NOTE
+:::warning NOTE
 Some of the keys in response may be missing based on the availability of data and HTTP Status code.
 Please refer to examples for each of the cases listed [here](/device-connect/rest-api.html#status-values).
 :::